dprieler/moodle_question_filters/README.txt

 1) Save the zip file somewhere onto your local computer and extract all the files

-2) Transfer the folder qustion_filter to the local-directory of Moodle
+2) Transfer the folder qustion_filter to the "local" directory within your Moodle installation (eg. www/moodle27/local)

 3) Log in as 'administrator' and click on the 'Home' link